$2 n^2$-inequality for $cA_1$ points and applications to birational rigidity: Sextic double solids

 where $\mu_X$ is the number of components of the exceptional locus of the big resolution $\rho$ (\cite[Theorem 4.1]{Ram08}).
 Note that $h^1 (\mbP, \overline{\Omega}^1_{\mbP}) = \rank (\Pic (\mbP)) = 1$.

 If the double solid $X$ has only terminal $cA_1$ singularities, then the surface $B$ has only $A_n$ singularities.
 Conversely, the double solid branched along a surface with only $A_n$ singularities has only terminal $cA_1$ singularities.
 Meanwhile, a non-cyclic Du Val singular point of $B$ yields a terminal $cA_2$ singular point on $X$.
-However, a terminal $cA_2$ singular point on $X$ does not necessarily come from a Du Val singular point of $B$.

 From now on, for our purpose we suppose that the double solid $X$ has only terminal $cA_1$ singularities unless otherwise mentioned.